Theoretical physicist focused on computational frameworks that bridge physics-based modeling and AI.

 ap [dot] pasqui [at] gmail [dot] com

-Passionate about machine learning, with a particular interest in applying differentiable modeling and optimization to understand complex physical systems.
+Passionate about machine learning, with a particular interest in applying differentiable modeling and closed-loop optimization to understand complex physical systems.

 I recently completed my PhD at PSL Université de Paris as a Marie Skłodowska-Curie Fellow, working at the Collège de France and École Normale Supérieure under the supervision of Dr. Hervé Turlier.